Covid Adjustments and FAQs

 As knowledge of COVID-19 develops around the world, so do the rules and regulations related to controlling the virus.
-Federal, national and local governments are regularly changing their approach and recommendations for how to avoid and lessen the impact of the virus, and so we must all be flexible and prepared to make adjustments as necessary.
+National and local governments are regularly changing their approach and recommendations for how to lessen the impact of the virus, and so we must all be flexible and prepared to make adjustments as necessary.
 It is in everybody’s best interest to make those adjustments and so, while the following notes are in effect today, they will change as necessary for the wellbeing of our students, families and staff and to comply with regulations.

 - All our partner institutions have protocols in place that adhere to strict local regulations, including distancing, group size limitations and interaction, heightened sanitizing, mask-wearing everywhere except in the home, etc.